'Darkest Moment' Of War Unfolding In Northern Gaza: UN Rights Chief

-(MENAFN- Gulf Times) The UN rights chief said the "darkest moment" of the conflict in Gaza was unfolding in the north of the territory, warning Friday that Israel's actions could amount to "atrocity crimes".
+Geneva: The UN rights chief said the "darkest moment" of the war on Gaza was unfolding in the north of the territory, warning Friday that Israel's actions could amount to "atrocity crimes".

-Volker Turk pointed out that already "more than 150,000 people are reportedly dead, wounded or missing in Gaza" since the war there erupted just over a year ago.
+Volker Turk pointed out that already "more than 150,000 people are reportedly dead, wounded or missing in Gaza" since the onslaught there began just over a year ago.

 "Unimaginably, the situation is getting worse by the day," he said.